scala/docs.scala-lang/contributing.md

 - **be polished** it must be thorough, complete, correct, organized, and "article-like" (personal programming notes don't quite fit.)
 - **be maintained** if the document might require revisions from time to time, it should come with an owner

-If you have something you're thinking about contributing, or writing in order to contribute-- we'd probably love to consider it!
+If you have something you're thinking about contributing, or that you're thinking about writing in order to contribute-- we'd love to consider it!
 Please don't hesitate to contact [Heather](http://people.epfl.ch) with any questions, concerns, clarifications, etc.

 ## Document Templates